usnistgov/blossom-core/chaincode/README.md

   contract.submitTransaction("GetAccounts")
   ```

 #### `--peerAddresses`
 - 1 or more peers that have approved the chaincode to target for invoke.
-- This is only needed if more than one peer is needed for endorsement.
+- This is only needed if more than one peer is needed for endorsement or the invocation attempts to read data from another member's private data collections (implicit and explicit).
 - If an org did not approve the chaincode, they will need to target a org that did or else an error will occur.
 - If an org did approve the chaincode, they do not need to target another peer.